Want to plan your perfect trip? Keep reading to find out how

 If you are still unsure drop them an email for confirmation and the last resort is a call.

 Tip: If I do not need a visa, I still drop an email to the relevant country’s consulate asking for confirmation.
 You will be surprised how much time it has saved me on the airports at airline counters and it also makes sure you have the most up-t-date information because sometimes the websites do not have all the relevant information.

 If you do need a visa I suggest getting it ASAP so you have the freedom to plan your trip.

-The world is increasingly becomes unsafe… in our minds!
-With media bashing countries and stereotyping people freak out about safety while travelling and while some of them are genuine concerns, most of the shouting and screaming is for the media companies to sell their stuff.
+The world is increasingly becoming unsafe… in our minds!
+With media-bashing countries and stereotyping people freak out about safety while travelling and while some of them are genuine concerns, mo